Guitar Player World

 • Can be played with several different techniques

-To sound artificial harmonics, you need to strike the string as close to the bridge as possible, while still being able to reach the desired node point with your index finger on your right hand.
+To sound out the artificial harmonics, you need to strike the string as close to the bridge as possible, while still being able to reach the desired node point with your index finger on your right hand.
 If you are using a pick, you strike the string with the pick resting between your thumb and middle finger, while the index finger is extended to the node point.
 If you use a thumb pick, it is a bit easier, and gives you more flexibility and reach.

-How to Play an Artificial Harmonic Using The Fingerpicking Technique
+Artificial Harmonics With The Fingerpicking Technique

 Hold down a note with your left hand, and use the index finger of your right hand to create the same 'soft touch' that your left hand uses to create an open-string harmonic.
 Use your other fingers or a pick to play the note.

-As with playing natural harmonics, this is difficult to do quickly.
-Pinch harmonics are a quicker and smoother way to incorporate artificial harmonics into your playing.
+That’s why I’m going to introduce the concept of pinch harmonics in the 2nd half of this lesson.
+They are a quicker and smoother way to incorporate artificial harmonics into your playing.

-First of all, be sure that your picking technique is correct, your posture is good, and that you have plenty of practice playing with different techniques.
+First of all, be sure that your picking technique is correct, your posture is good, and you have plenty of practice playing with different techniques.

 With other types of harmonics, the touching finger and plucking finger are different.
 With pinch harmonics, the thumb does both the 'soft touch' and picking work.

-• Hold the pick so that it is only just poking out from the bottom of your thumb.
+Step 1: Hold the pick so that it is only just poking out from the bottom of your thumb.

-• Place your right hand halfway between the fretted note and the bridge
+Step 3: Place your right hand halfway between the fretted note and the bridge

 To play a double attack harmonic: